Xazin/docs.mybb.com/1.8/development/plugins/creating-admincp-pages.md

 }
 ```

-This will ensure that once the table is finally output there will at least be some visual response for the user.
+Doing the check from the above example will ensure that the user always has some form of visual response.
 ##### Pagination
-Pagination is often used when tables contain many rows.
+When tables contain many rows, pagination helps with readability.
 Using the function multipage() that exists inside _inc/functions.php_, pagination can easily be built when iterating tables.

-The first step in building the pagination functionality is to find out how many rows there currently is in our data set.
-Assuming the data is in a database table, a query can be built to find the amount of rows.
+The first step in building the pagination functionality is to find out how many rows there currently are in the relevant dataset.
+Assuming the data is in a database table, the number of rows is retrieved using a query.

 ```
 $query = $db->simple_select('statistics', 'count(ID) as total');
 $total = $db-fetch_field($query, 'total');
 ```

-To decide how many pages to have, there must be a decision on have many rows per page.
-If this is for a plugin and to make readability easy for the board administrator, it could be an option inside your plugin settings.
-For most usecases a fixed number will do fine, which is what will be used here.
+There must be a decision on how many rows per page.
+If this is for a plugin and to make readability easy for the board administrator, it could be an option inside the plugin's settings.
+A fixed number will do fine for most use cases, which is what the example will use.

-We assume that the _total_ variable currently holds the number 27, such  that the logic can be shown easilier throughout the example.
+We assume that the _total_ variable currently holds the number 27, such that the logic can be shown easily throughout the example.
 We initialize a variable that will decide how many rows that can be per page.

 ```
 $perpage = 10;
 ```

-To find out how many pages there are, divice the _total_ variable with the _perpage_ variable and round the result up.
-This can be done using the ceil() function in php.
+To find out how many pages there are, divide the _total_ variable with the _perpage_ variable and round the result.
+Using the ceil() function in PHP will round the number up.

 ```
 $pages = ceil($total / $perpage);
 ```

-In case _total_ is 27 and _perpage_ is 10, the result will be that _pages_ is 3.
-To decide which page is currently accessed a the get input _page_ is used.
-If the input is not set the page should default to 1.
+In case _total_ is 27, and _perpage_ is 10, the result will be that _pages_ is 3.
+The GET input _page_ decides which page is currently accessed.
+If the input is empty or not set, the page should default to 1.

 ```
 $_page = isset($mybb->input['page']) ? $mybb->get_input('page', MyBB::INPUT_INT) : 1;
 $_page = $_page < 1 ?
 1 : $_page;
 ```

-By using the ternary operator two checks are made.
-The last thing needed to build the pagination is the url.
-The url should not include the _page_ get input.
+In the above example, the ternary operator's usage is to make sure that the _\_page_ variable is not less than 0.

 ```
 $url = $mybb->settings['bburl'].'/admin/index.php?module=forum-customadmin-page&action=statistics';
 ```

-In the above example the get input _action_ is populated, this is done to simply illustrate that pagination needs to know the exact routing, as it is only able to take care of the parameters it is given.
+In the above example, the GET input _action_ is part of the _url_, which illustrates that the multipage() function needs to know the exact routing.

-With everything ready, the multipage() function can be used to build the html.
-It takes four parameters, the total amount of items, the amount per page, the current page, and the url.
-The result will have to be manually echo'ed, and can be echo'ed before and after the table, to suit any preference.
+With everything ready, the multipage() function can build the HTML.
+It takes four parameters, the total amount of items, the amount per page, the current page, and the URL.
+The resulting HTML from the multipage() function echoes before or after the table.

 ```
 $pagination = multipage($total, $perpage, $_page, $url);
 echo $pagination;
 ```

-The last step is fetching the right entries from the database.
-To do this more easily a new variable is introduced, which will be the offset of the database.
-The offset is calculated by taking the current page and subtracting 1 from it, then multiplying it with the amount of items per page.
+The last step is fetching the correct entries from the database.
+A new variable is introduced, which will be the offset of the rows in the database.
+The offset is calculated by taking the current page and subtracting one from it, then multiplying it with the number of items per page.

 ```
 $offset = ($_page - 1) * $perpage;
 ```

-A query can then be built using the _offset_ and _perpage_ variables to filter the entries needed.
+You can use a query with the LIMIT clause to specify the number of rows and an offset.

 ```
-$query = $db->write_query('SELECT * FROM '.TABLE_PREFIX.'statistics ORDER BY id ASC LIMIT '.$offset.', '.$perpage);
+$query = $db->write_query('SELECT * FROM '.TABLE_PREFIX.'statistics ORDER BY id ASC LIMIT '.$offset.', '.$perpage); // Short syntax
+$query = $db->write_query('SELECT * FROM '.TABLE_PREFIX.'statistics ORDER BY id ASC LIMIT '.$offset.'
+OFFSET '.$perpage); // Full syntax
 ```

-The resulting entries can then be iterated using a standard while loop.
+You can iterate the resulting entries using a standard while loop.

-If there is only 1 page, or rather if the _total_ variable is equal to or less than the _perpage_ variable, the multipage() function will return null.
-This ensures pagination will only be shown when usable.
+Suppose there is only 1 page, or rather if the _total_ variable is equal to or less than the _perpage_ variable, the multipage() function will return null, which ensures pagination is in use only when relevant.
 #### Outputting & Handling Forms

 #### Page Functionality